Mitsubishi Lancer: North America

 In North America, the Lancer was introduced in 2001 for the 2002 model year as a direct replacement for the Mirage.
 In the United States, Chrysler had offered an unrelated Dodge Lancer at various stages between the 1950s and 1980s.
 However, when Daimler, who owned Chrysler at the time, briefly controlled Mitsubishi through the DaimlerChrysler-Mitsubishi alliance from 2000 through to 2004, the rights to the "Lancer" name were relinquished to Mitsubishi for usage in North America.
 Consequently, after Mitsubishi discontinued the 1995 series Mirage for North America in 2001, the replacement model adopted the Lancer name for the first time.
+This also allowed Mitsubishi to save themselves the licensing fees to use the "Mirage" name from Grand Touring Cars, Inc., who had the rights to the name for the Mirage race car series.

 North American Lancers were powered by a 2.0-liter 4G94 engine producing 120 hp and 130 lbft of torque.
 In Mexico, the Lancer sedan was available in DE, ES, LS and GS trims with a 2.0-liter DOHC 4G63 engine.

 In addition to the facelift, North America received three additional models to the Lancer line in 2004—Lancer Ralliart, LS Sportback and Ralliart Sportback.
 Ralliart slots in between the base models and high-performance Evolution.
 These cars came equipped with Mitsubishi's 2.4-liter 4G69 engine (rated at 160 hp/ 162 lbft for the Sportback, and 162 hp/ 162 lbft for the Ralliart).
 The power gain was due to a tuned muffler for the Ralliart, and also included a new, stiffer suspension package that improved handling and lowered for Ralliart and lifted the LS Sportback by 2.9 inches.
 The LS Sportback had 15-inch steel or optional 15-inch alloy wheels.
 The Ralliart came with 16-inch alloy wheels, front bucket seats borrowed from Japan's Mitsubishi Evolution GT-A, optional fog lamps, and a new aerodynamic ground package for Ralliart.
 The LS Sportback and Ralliart Sportback were equipped with a four-speed INVECS-II automatic transmission, while the Ralliart came with a five-speed manual transmission with an option for the four-speed automatic.

-For the 2005 model year, the grille was changed to include more fins to reflect a closer similarity to the North American Galant.
 For the 2006 model year, the fascia was changed again from a bridged fascia to one with an open vent after Mitsubishi received complaints from current owners regarding its similarity in appearance to General Motors Division Pontiac's corporate look, and to bring the appearance closer to its bigger brother, the Evolution.

 The Lancer Sportback wagon was cancelled in the United States one year after its release, but the Mitsubishi Lancer wagon was sold in Canada for a while longer.